 ‘The Secret Garden’ is intimate and romantic in a barrio that’s one of Madrid’s best-kept secrets.
 Lit by Spanish designer candles,...

 Calle del Conde Duque 9 · interesting places nearby

-This grand former barracks dominates Conde Duque on the western fringe of Malasaña with its imposing, recently restored facade stretching 228m down the hill.
-A recent and massive clean-up of the facade has brought this imposing building back to life in a manner worthy of its local significance.
-Built in 1717 under the auspices of architect Pedro de Ribera, its highlight is the extravagant 18th-century doorway, which is a masterpiece of the baroque churrigueresque style.
-These days it’s home by day to a cultural centre, which hosts government archives, libraries, the Hemeroteca Municipal (the biggest collection of newspapers and magazines in Spain), temporary exhibitions and the Museo Municipal de Arte Contemporáneo .
-By night, in summer, one of the two large patios becomes an atmospheric venue for concerts; programs for exhibitions and concerts are posted outside.
-In the gardens to the northeast of the building, most mornings you’ll find old men playing petanca (boules) under the trees in a scene from Madrid’s village past.
+This grand former barracks dominates Conde Duque on the western fringe of Malasaña with its imposing facade stretching 228m down the hill.
+Built in 1717 under the auspices of architect Pedro de Ribera, its highlight is the extravagant 18th-century doorway, a masterpiece of the baroque churrigueresque style.
+These days it’s home to a cultural centre, which hosts government archives, libraries, the Hemeroteca Municipal (Spain's biggest collection of newspapers and magazines), temporary exhibitions and, when it reopens, the Museo Municipal de Arte Contemporáneo.